 Implementations (libraries) for different precisions are often implemented in the highest precision.
-This can yield different results in algorithms such as exponentiation than if the programmer had performed the calculation in a local scope.
+This can yield different results in algorithms such as exponentiation than if the programmer had performed the calculation directly.

 Floating point systems have more than one rounding mode.
 Round to the nearest even number is the default for almost all implementations.
-Repeatedly rounding iterative calculations towards zero or away from zero can result in a loss of precision, and can cause unexpected behaviours in code that is sensitive to (what?).
+Repeatedly rounding iterative calculations towards zero or away from zero can result in a loss of precision, and can cause unexpected outcome.

-Eloating point min and max can return an arbitrary sign when both parameters are zero (and of different sign).
+Floating point min and max can return an arbitrary sign when both parameters are zero (and of different sign).
 Tests that use the sign of a number rather than its relationship to zero can return unexpected results.